Max Fricke

 Max Fricke (born 29 March 1996) is an Australian speedway rider.
-He is a World team champion, three time Australian champion and four times Australian Under-21 Champion.
+He is an U21 World Champion, World team champion, three-time Australian champion, and four-time Australian Under-21 Champion.

 Career

 Fricke competed in junior levels of motocross and speedway in Australia, competing in the 2011 and 2012 FIM Youth Gold Cup tournaments, and finished in fourth place in the Australian Under-16 125cc Championship and second in the 125cc Team Championship in January 2012.

 Fricke moved up to senior level in the 2012/13 season.
 In December 2012, he was signed by Edinburgh Monarchs for their 2013 British Premier League team on a five-point assessed average, having spent the previous two summers in Britain gaining experience.

-In January 2013, he won the Australian Under-21 championship at the Loxford Park Speedway in Kurri Kurri, becoming the youngest winner of the title since Leigh Adams in 1988.
+In January 2013, Fricke won the Australian Under-21 championship at the Loxford Park Speedway in Kurri Kurri, becoming the youngest winner of the title since Leigh Adams in 1988.
 On 25 January 2014, Fricke won his second straight Australian Under-21 Championship at the Gillman Speedway in Adelaide.
 Fricke finished the heats with 13 points before winning the final.

 Together with Sam Masters, Fricke won the 2014 Premier League Pairs Championship for Edinburgh at Somerset Rebels.

 Fricke fishing equal third on 48 points with Justin Sedgmen in the four round 2015 Australian Championship (his best result to date) before winning his third straight Australian U/21 Championship at Loxford Park on 17 January, defeating Jack Holder and Brady Kurtz in a closely fought final.
 Fricke contested his first Under-21 World Championship in 2015, finishing the three round series held in Italy, Poland and the Czech Republic in 6th place with 28 points scored.

 Although he did not get to ride on the night, Fricke was named as a reserve rider for the 2015 Speedway Grand Prix of Australia held on 24 October at the Etihad Stadium in Melbourne.
 A week after the SGP in Melbourne, Fricke was part of the Australian Under-21 Team alongside Nick Morris, Jack Holder and Brady Kurtz that finished in third place in the 2015 Team Speedway Junior World Championship final held at Olympic Park in Mildura, the first time the U/21 World Cup Final had been held outside of the UK or Europe.
 Fricke scored 6 of his team's 29 points as they finished behind winners Poland and runner-up Denmark.

 On 13 December 2015, Fricke finished second in the 2015/16 South Australian Solo Championship at Gillman in Adelaide behind NSW rider Rohan Tungate.
 Fricke would go on to finish the championship in 3rd place having scored 52 points to finish behind winner Brady Kurtz and runner-up Sam Masters.

 On 20 August 2016, Fricke, along with reigning Australian Champion Brady Kurtz, Jake Allen, Jack Holder and reserve rider Cameron Heeps finished in 2nd place in the 2016 Team Speedway Junior World Championship in Norrköping, Sweden.
 On 2 October 2016, Fricke won the 2016 World Under-21 Championship becoming the 5th Australian rider to win the title.